 “Regimes” of life, based on the notion of diversity

-Geologic timescale is conventionally divided in eons, eras, periods, epochs and ages.
-The consensus does not yet allow concepts such as Anthropocene to have a formal place within this geologic timeline.
+Geologic timescale is conventionally divided into eons, eras, periods, epochs, and ages.
+The consensus does not even yet allow concepts such as Anthropocene to have a formal place within this geologic timeline.
 It is, therefore, quite a stretch to redefine this timescale based on a single species.
-But what if we try an alternative [unconventional] concept, such as a geological “regime” – for the lack of a better term – based on the domain of diversity?
-This is beyond description as such a model could have some predictive power, as with the virtue of extrapolation it can possibly give some alternative understanding about the past and the future of this planet.
-So a basic induction can retell the story of terrestrial life based on the notion of diversity as following:
+I suggest, as an alternative, we define a geological “regime” – for the lack of a better term – based on the domain of diversity.
+This will serve us more than just a descriptive model as it can hold some predictive power and can give some alternative understanding of the past and the future of life on earth.
+So let us try to retell the story of terrestrial life based upon the notion of diversity:

-- The regime of mono-cell/biodiversity: What we call life, the explosion of life forms all based on eukaryote and prokaryote cell types, can be viewed as a geological regime of “mono-cells”.
-It is now suggested that prior to the Darwinian Threshold there must have been a diverse community of cells that survived and evolved as biological units.
+1. The regime of cell diversity: What we call life, is the explosion of life forms all based on very specific cell types.
+But it is suggested that prior to the Darwinian Threshold there must have been a diverse community of cells that evolved as biological units.
 The Last Universal Common Ancestor (LUCA), although an already complex organism with a DNA-based genome, is not thought to be the first life on earth, but only one of many early organisms, all of their progeny having become extinct.
-This means that during the transition of the prebiotic earth to the time of LUCA there had existed a diverse pool of biological entities, at some point perhaps many different cell architectures, from which only two main types of them ended up colonizing the earth.
-The mono-cell regime took the diversity from all the other extinct cell types and throughout the Cambrian explosion handed it to species.
+This means that during the transition of the prebiotic earth to the time of LUCA there had existed a diverse pool of biological entities, at some point perhaps many different cell architectures, from which only these main types survived and ended up colonizing the earth, up until now.

-2. The regime of mono-species/cultural diversity: The age of mono-cell/biodiversity has witnessed several attempts of a single species rising to colonize the planet and eventually falling.
-Until now, however, it seems that homo sapiens as an ultimate colonizer has reached a certain breakthrough unprecedented in earlier species.
-Our ancestors and a handful of our domesticated species had for some time taken the diversity from other species.
-During this period, they had formed thousands of religions, languages, and isolated cultures.
+3. The regime cultural diversity (mono-species): The regime of biodiversity can span the whole current eon up until the Anthropocene.
+Paleozoic, Mesozoic, and Cenozoic eras with all their periods and epochs, can be commonly characterized as different eras of biodiversity.
+Throughout these times life has repeatedly witnessed attempts of a single species rising to colonize the earth and eventually falling.
+Until now, however, it seems that homo sapiens has reached a certain breakthrough unprecedented in previous species.
+Our ancestors and a handful of our domesticated species have now for some time taken the diversity from other species.
+During this period, humans have formed thousands of religions, languages, and isolated cultures.

-3. The regime of mono-culture/product diversity: What we are experiencing now is the rise of a “monoculture” regime within the timeline of our civilization, that can be defined with the dominance of the industrial civilization which has marginalized the survived cultures, many of which have for long been extinct.
-In fact, we can view this phase of civilization as a stage of life on earth.
-This stage has served as a platform for the modern and diverse pool of man-made objects.
+4. The regime of product diversity (mono-culture): What we are experiencing now is the rise of a “monoculture” regime within the timeline of our civilization.
+This period can be defined with the dominance of the industrial civilization which has marginalized the rest of the survived cultures, while many more of them have long been extinct.
+In terms of diversity, we can view this phase of civilization as a regime of life on earth.
+This regime that all of a sudden is serving as a platform for the modern and diverse pool of man-made objects.

-4. The regime of mono-artifact: And the point of all these speculations is the horizons it can show.
-What could come next?
-Let’s read the same old story once again.
+5. The regime of mono-artifact: And the point of all these re-classification is the horizons it can show us, with the virtue of extrapolation: What’s next?
+We can read the same old story once again.